 What are the volunteer age requirements?

 We invite volunteers of any age to come out to volunteer, but if you are under the age of 16, you must be accompanied by an adult when volunteering.
-A few special events – Art Auction, Bregman Conference, Boccefest, Duck Derby and all golf tournaments – require all volunteers to be 18 or 21 years or older to volunteer.
+A few special events – Bregman Conference, Duck Derby and all golf tournaments – require all volunteers to be 18 or 21 years or older to volunteer.

 How do I volunteer with a local program close to me?